jasonrig/openstack-queue/README.md

 building and installing
 -----------------------

-Here are some steps for building and installing on Ubuntu.
+Here are some steps for building and installing on Ubuntu Trusty.
 Easily transferrable to other distros!

 1. Get the dependencies: `apt-get install maven2 openjdk-7-jdk redis-server`
 2. Clone this repository: `git clone https://github.com/jasonrig/openstack-queue.git`